 Sample second level questions

-For example, if someone scores lowest in the team understanding area, we'll ask them to say more about what lies behind any misunderstandings in their team:
+For example, if someone scores lowest in the team understanding area, we'll ask them 'What would help improve understanding across your team?'

-- How much of the time do you think people have different pictures of what they are supposed to be doing?
+- I think people have different pictures of what they are supposed to be doing

-- Everyone is too busy to talk and exchange ideas
+- I need more opportunities to talk and exchange ideas

-- I work in an isolated part of the company
+- I feel isolated from the rest of the team

 - I'd like more interaction with my manager

-- I need to develop a better relationship with my manager
+- My manager and I need to develop a better working relationship

-And if people identify they simply don't have enough headspace in their working day, we'll ask them to say more about why they don't feel able to clear their head periodically:
+And if people identify they simply don't have enough headspace in their working day, we'll ask 'What can we do so you can reflect on work and clear your head periodically?'

-- We need somewhere to calm down or get some privacy sometimes
+- I need somewhere to reflect or get some privacy

-- There isn't time to clear your head, you have to keep going
+- I don't have time to clear my head, I feel I have to keep going

-- The culture expects people to be busy all the time
+- I think the culture expects us to be busy continuously

 With all second level questions, a final options provides the opportunity for the person to leave some text feedback.
 This is valuable if none of the sub-questions are able to get to the root of the issue, and also helps to unpick specific areas that could be improved in their environment.